Procuring the exact loan to pay for medical school can be difficult to maneuver.

 In deferment, your loan repayment is temporarily on hold.
 However, all unsubsidized loans will continue to accrue interest.

 Grace is a set amount of time after you graduate or leave school before your repayment period commences.
-Usually, this is to ensure the ability to secure employment before beginning to pay monthly payments.
+Usually, a grace period is to ensure the ability to secure employment before beginning to pay monthly payments.

 Forbearance is a situation of emergency when you unintentionally cannot make payments to your student loan.